SegQuant: A Semantics-Aware and Generalizable Quantization Framework for Diffusion Models: Introduction

+In this work, we bridge this gap with \textbf{SegQuant}, a framework designed to be both high-performing and compiler-native.
+Instead of relying on dynamic values, our core method, SegLinear, derives its quantization strategy \emph{purely from the static computation graph} (e.g., \texttt{torch.fx} representation).
+By analyzing inherent structural semantics, it aligns advanced quantization with the operational paradigm of modern deployment toolchains, ensuring both accuracy and automated integration.
 To better understand the unique challenges of quantizing diffusion models, we begin our investigation with DiT-based architectures~\cite{dit2023}, which are widely adopted and representative of modern diffusion backbones.
 By examining the spatial semantic heterogeneity in special layers such as AdaNorm, we identify a phenomenon of semantic segmentation emerging in certain computational patterns.
 Additionally, we observe that the negative activation behavior introduced by activation functions like SiLU significantly impacts the final visual quality.
 To address these issues, we propose:

-\begin{enumerate} \item \textbf{SegQuant}, a unified analysis and top-down framework illustrated in Figure~\ref{fig:quant_pipeline}, which integrates various quantization techniques through adaptive search, extending beyond diffusion models to enhance practical versatility. \item \textbf{SegLinear}, an adaptive segment-wise quantization method that leverages spatial and semantic variations in DiT-like architectures and generalizes effectively to other model types. \item \textbf{DualScale}, a simple yet effective enhancement that preserves negative activations, improving generation quality while remaining compatible with standard quantization workflows. \end{enumerate}